min-nguyen/prob-fx/README.md

 — _Example models + Creating and executing models_ —

 All example models can be found in `src/Examples`, showing variations on how models can be created and executed. [`LogRegr.hs`](https://github.com/min-nguyen/wasabaye/blob/master/src/Examples/LogRegr.hs) documents a particularly representative walk-through.
 The general process of doing this is as follows:
-1. Define an appropriate model of type `Model env es a`
+1. Define an appropriate model of type `Model env es a` and a corresponding model environment of type `Env env`.
 2. Execute a model using one of the library functions `simulate`, `lw`, or `mh` detailed in `src/Inference`; this produces an output in the monad `Sampler`.
 3. `Sampler` computations can be evaluated with `sampleIO` (found in `src/Sampler.hs`) to produce an `IO` computation.
 Examples of this are shown in `Main.hs`.